Persephone: 6 Powerful Ways to Connect With the Goddess of the Underworld

 There’s something intangibly alluring about Persephone.

-From her fairytale-like origins as spring maiden, to her iconic rise as dread Queen of the Underworld.
+From her fairytale-like origins as spring maiden, to her rise as the Queen of the Underworld.

 She is the daughter of the storm god Zeus and the verdant grain goddess Demeter.

-Persephone’s other name is Kore ‘Maiden’ which relates to her spring maiden aspect.
+Persephone’s other name is Kore ‘Maiden’—her spring maiden aspect.

 The myth of Persephone’s descent is one of the most well-known stories in western literature.